Keyboard shortcuts

 • Freeze the screen to explain without the background moving.

 • Zoom for details, then reset to keep orientation.
+Lock zoom to pan around without drifting.

 • Clear the canvas when a section is done so the next topic is clean.